plilja/plilja.github.io/about.md

 ### Contact me

-You can email me at "lilja dot patrik at gmail.com".
+You can email me at "lilja.patrik at gmail.com".